esos-22/optimizacion.umg/README.md

-# optimizacion.umg
+# Welcome to the class of Optimization at UMG
-This is the repository for Optimization Class at UMG
+This is the repository you can find the related homeworks and activities of the lecture